 Travelers should take the following precautions:

 People who work or travel in areas where hepatitis A is common should be vaccinated.
-These areas include Africa, Asia (except Japan), the Mediterranean, Eastern Europe, the Middle East, Central and South America, Mexico, and parts of the Caribbean.
+These areas include:

 If you are traveling to these areas in fewer than 4 weeks after your first shot, you may not be fully protected by the vaccine.
 You can also get a preventive dose of immunoglobulin (IG).

-Centers for Disease Control and Prevention.
 Advisory Committee on Immunization Practices (ACIP) Recommended Immunization Schedules for Persons Aged 0 through 18 years and adults aged 19 years and older -- United States, 2013.
+Centers for Disease Control and Prevention (CDC).
 MMWR.
 January 28, 2013.

 Wedemeyer H, Pawlotsky JM.
 Acute viral hepatitis.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011.